 The displays are breathtaking!
 Stunning is an understatement.
 I highly recommend that you take the time to slowly appreciate each piece of art.
 When you realize how complex the constructions of some of these displays are, you will truly appreciate the artist’s ingenuity.

-It is located in Seattle Center, just right next to the Space Needle.
+It is located right next to the Space Needle.
 In fact, in one of the galleries here, you can take an awesome picture of the glass display with the Space Needle in the background.
 See one of my pictures above.
+It is most efficient to visit both places on the same day.

 Museum of History and Industries (MOHAI)

 There are literally numerous things to do to explore Seattle.
 Different people have different priorities.
-But for me, The Museum of History and Industries (MOHAI) is on the top of my list.
+But for me, MOHAI is on the top of my list.
 This is where you can truly understand the history, culture, and people of this vibrant city.

 Discover its history in the themed exhibit True Northwest: The Seattle Journey.
 Take a glimpse into the direction of the future at the Bezos Center for Innovation.
 There are also exhibits on aviation and maritime history.